 We continue to get more specific.
 To achieve the end-state, let’s go with three objectives:

 Production and distribution of personal protective equipment and testing won’t matter much unless counter-transmission policies are enforced (hand-washing, social distancing, mask-wearing).
-A trusted vaccine is needed for long-term success.
+Trusted vaccines are needed for long-term success.

 Next, we specify effects that our activities need to create in order to realize our three objectives.
 To generate effective activities, we will think through how activities can influence will and capability.
 If we don’t do this, more activities will be generated for their own sakes and interests, without useful effects.

 This is an approach to targeting for influence.
 The following components of will and capability help us conceptualize various types of activities that can influence will and capability.
 The idea is to influence multiple aspects of will and capability for desired effects.

 This approach to targeting creates a broad-based strategy that can be more effective than using the same hammer all of the time.

 The question here is, what types of activities to influence will and capability to realize the desired effect?